 With a greater supply of food, the Yayoi-Japanese rapidly grew in number.
 They were perhaps healthier than other peoples in Japan, and they continued to spread and to displace native peoples.
 By the end of the first century they had pushed into northeastern Honshu.
 They pushed against and absorbed those called Ainu – a people with blue eyes and lighter skins, and with more hair than most Asians.

 Soon a highway system facilitated movement of people and goods, and the Yayoi-Japanese developed a fleet of ships that moved goods up and down Japan's coast and between Japan and the Asian continent.
 Closer ties between Japan and Korea developed.
 Literate Koreans and Koreans with other skills were in great demand in Japan, and such Koreans who came to Japan were given noble rank.
 The Yayoi-Japanese imported iron from Korea, with which they made plows, hoes, sickles, axes, adzes and chisels.

 The Chinese described Japanese men who were most wealthy as having four or five wives, and they described some Japanese households as having slaves.
 They described people of lower rank as getting off a road and kneeling to show respect to people of higher rank, and people paying taxes to their local lords.
+Politics common to other agricultural people had developed among the Japanese.
 The Chinese described some Japanese common folk as having become vassals, and a new class of warriors as having appeared, with horses and military technology imported from the continent.

-Copyright © 2005-2013 by Frank E. Smitha.
+Copyright © 2005-2015 by Frank E. Smitha.
 All rights reserved.